priyanka-nidadavolu/priyanka-nidadavolu/README.md

 - **Internships**
   - **Samsung Prism:** Developed a multilingual dataset to improve speech recognition accuracy by 10%.
   - **IBM:** Automated checks, integrating Django and Spring Boot with PostgreSQL.
+  - **AICTE:** Deployed a website on Amazon EC2 using Apache HTTP Server.

 ## 📚 Educational Background
 - **B.Tech in Computer Science**